How to Make the Perfect Crab Brûlée Recipe at Home

 How to Present Crab Brûlée

-Presentation matters when serving crab brûlée.
-To begin, arrange the ramekins on elegant plates, garnished with a sprig of fresh dill or a lemon wedge for a pop of color.
-You can also sprinkle a tiny amount of sea salt flakes on top to accentuate the caramelized sugar’s sweetness.
+Presentation is key.
+Arrange the ramekins on elegant plates and garnish with a sprig of fresh dill or a lemon wedge.
+A sprinkle of sea salt flakes can accentuate the sweetness of the caramelized sugar.

 Ideal Pairings for Crab Brûlée